0x3f666/CoFi-JIT/README.md

 ```bash
 python demo.py --mode Classification --retrieve semantic --example_num 3
 ```
+Then you can get a file named `semantic_categorization_result.txt`, which records the results of defect prediction.
 ### Replication of pipeline performance
 ```bash
 python demo.py --mode c_and_r --example_num 5